This is the company: PCengines

 If you want to keep the option of booting into TINYCORE open, backup the syslinux.config fom the USB’s root directory, as this one will be overwritten by the package content we are now downloading.

-Download special ubuntu package from pcengines, unpack and move the three files into the usb root folder / or
+Download special ubuntu package from pcengines, unpack and move the three files into the usb root folder / or :/ depending on your system.

 Now plug in the usb into the apu2 and boot having the serial nullmodem cable connected and the putty session open.
 You will see the setup menu, similar to this screen shot: